 In theory, test plan developers could create and maintain OpenTAP test plans manually, in hand-coded XML, using a text editor.
 Many text editors and coding IDEs have features that support editing XML, with capabilities that include automatic indentation, and tag and brace matching.
 One small step above manual creation would involve the use of an XML-specific editor, like JSON Formatter or Oxygen.

-XML-targeted editing and coding tools help with syntax, but they don't automatically let you create XML ready for consumption by OpenTAP: they lack knowledge of the lexicon of OpenTAP tags and of the larger syntax and context. the good news is that those tools can be taught both sets of proper tags and context, to some extent.
+XML-targeted editing and coding tools help with syntax, but they don't automatically let you create XML ready for consumption by OpenTAP: they lack knowledge of the lexicon of OpenTAP tags and of the larger syntax and context.
+However, those tools can be taught both sets of proper tags and context, to some extent.

 The author still does not recommend attempting an XML-centered approach to building OpenTAP test plans.
 There exist far simpler and more straightforward paths: